 Data in StorReduce is accessable by standard cloud object storage interfaces and can be used by any big data or analytics service.

-In addition to public Cloud Object Storage solutions, StorReduce works with all major private object stores including HGST ActiveScale, IBM Cloud Object Storage (formerly Cleversafe), Hitachi Content Platform, HGST Active Archive and SwiftStack.
+In addition to public cloud-based object storage solutions, StorReduce works with all major private object stores including HGST ActiveScale, IBM Cloud Object Storage (formerly Cleversafe), Hitachi Content Platform and SwiftStack.

-Officially supported Object Storage services include Amazon S3 (Infrequent Access), Google Object Storage (including Nearline), Azure Blob Storage, IBM Cloud Object Storage, Hitachi Content Platform, HGST Active Archive, Cloudian, Riak CS and SwiftStack..
+Officially supported object storage services include Amazon S3 (including Infrequent Access), Google Object Storage (including Nearline), Azure Blob Storage, IBM Cloud Object Storage, Hitachi Content Platform, HGST ActiveScale, Cloudian, Riak CS and SwiftStack.

-© Copyright 2015-2017 StorReduce, Inc. All rights reserved.
+© Copyright 2015-2018 StorReduce, Inc. All rights reserved.